 Samsung OLED TVs 2013

-Yes, Samsung was releasing OLED TVs in 2013, such as the 55s9 model, at the time OLED screens were imperfect, had a short lifespan, and burned out quickly.
-It was very funny to watch when at the presentation of a new OLED TV, it broke a couple of minutes after being turned on.
+Yes, Samsung released OLED TVs in 2013, such as the 55s9 model; at the time, OLED screens were imperfect, had a short lifespan, and burned out quickly.
+It was hilarious to watch when it broke a couple of minutes after being turned on at the presentation of a new OLED TV.
 This may have sealed the fate of Samsung’s first OLED TV.
-Faced with a lot of failures, low demand due to high price, Samsung decided to completely abandon OLED TVs for the next 9 years.
+With many failures and low demand due to high prices, Samsung abandoned OLED TVs for the next nine years.

 Samsung 4K TVs 2013

-Also in 2013, TVs with 4K resolution appeared, this format was promising, and display manufacturers upgraded their factories, starting to produce UHD screens.
-The situation in those years was that there were TVs with a 4K resolution screen, but they could not accept 4K, the HDMI ports at the time did not support this standard.
+Also, in 2013, TVs with 4K resolution appeared, this format was promising, and display manufacturers upgraded their factories to produce UHD screens.
+In those years, there were TVs with a 4K resolution screen, but they could not accept 4K; the HDMI ports at the time did not support this standard.
 The main goal of TVs in 2013 was to scale video to 4K resolution.
 And 4K video hardly existed at the time.

 Samsung 2014 curved 4K TVs

-In 2014, Samsung started releasing curved 4K TVs, it’s more marketing than anything new, such TVs are suitable for watching videos if you sit right in front of the TV.
-But not many such TVs are produced, usually one or two TV models a year.
-Gradually, the production of these televisions will be reduced and, if I am not mistaken, in 2020, they will be discontinued.
+In 2014, Samsung began releasing curved 4K TVs; this is more marketing than anything new; such TVs are suitable for watching videos if you sit right in front of the TV.
+But only a few such TVs are produced, usually one or two models a year.
+Gradually, the production of these televisions will be reduced, and, if I’m not mistaken, in 2020, they will be discontinued.
 Of course, such displays can be produced until the production line becomes obsolete, but the leading manufacturers do not see much point in such TVs.

 Samsung TVs 2016.

-There were TVs with screens made using materials on quantum dots, originally used special additional layers with materials on quantum dots in the construction of the screen, they served as a light filter, such TVs became known as SUHD TVs, super UHD.
-But this name did not last long, just a couple of years.
+There were TVs with screens made using materials on quantum dots.
+They initially used particular additional layers with materials on quantum dots in the construction of the screen; they served as a light filter; such TVs became known as SUHD TVs, super UHD.
+But this name lasted only a couple of years.